matty87a/cloud_lab/README.md

 Variables drive the code so that there is no need to duplicate effort and that the core resources deployed are unfiform across envs ensuring parity during testing.

-# Seperation
+# Separation
-State and vairables are separated between nonprod and prod - this could be segmented further into primary/dr or dev/staging/qa/prod.
-Doing this would required additional backend configs and vars files.
+State and variables are separated between nonprod and prod - this could be segmented further into primary/dr or dev/staging/qa/prod.
+Doing this would require additional backend configs and vars files.